Brexit information for future students

 We are committed to welcoming students from across Europe and beyond and providing a truly global experience for all of our students.

-Disclaimer: This webpage was most recently updated on 30 January 2020.
-The information below was correct to the best of our knowledge at this time, but is subject to change.
+Disclaimer: This webpage was most recently updated on 19 February 2021.
+The information below was correct to the best of our knowledge at this time, but may be subject to change.

 Fees and funding